andreaseno/TwitterAnalysis/README.md

     - This dataset only uses positive and negative classes (no neutral), but the data looked high quality and there are a ton of rows
 - Tweet Sentiment Extraction [Kaggle Dataset](https://www.kaggle.com/competitions/tweet-sentiment-extraction/data)
     - This dataset uses positive, negative, and neutral classes, and the data looks fairly high quality
+- MultiClassLabeledCustomTwitterSentiments.csv
+    - Labeled "Gold Standard" dataset created for analysis in SentimentAnalysis.ipynb
+- BinaryLabeledCustomTwitterSentiments.csv
+    - Binary version of MultiClassLabeledCustomTwitterSentiments in case I wanted to use it instead
+- CustomTwitterSentiments.csv
+    - MultiClassLabeledCustomTwitterSentiments before I hand labeled the data
+- MultiClassLabeledCombined.csv
+    - Experimental dataset curated by combining MultiClassLabeledCustomTwitterSentiments with data from the Tweet Sentiment Extraction dataset.

 **Other Resources**
 - Twitter Sentiment Extraction Analysis [Kaggle Notebook](https://www.kaggle.com/code/tanulsingh077/twitter-sentiment-extaction-analysis-eda-and-model/notebook)
 - Twitter Sentiment Analysis with BERT vs RoBERTa [Kaggle Notebook](https://www.kaggle.com/code/ludovicocuoghi/twitter-sentiment-analysis-with-bert-vs-roberta/notebook)
 - Sentiment Analysis of Unlabelled Text Using Word2Vec Model [Stack Overflow Discussion](https://stackoverflow.com/questions/61185290/is-it-possible-to-do-sentiment-analysis-of-unlabelled-text-using-word2vec-model)
 - Emojis in Social Media Sentiment Analysis [Article](https://towardsdatascience.com/emojis-aid-social-media-sentiment-analysis-stop-cleaning-them-out-bb32a1e5fc8e)
-- Usage of SpaCy as a Text Meta Feature generator [Keggle Notebook](https://www.kaggle.com/code/shivamb/spacy-text-meta-features-knowledge-graphs)
+- Usage of SpaCy as a Text Meta Feature generator [Kaggle Notebook](https://www.kaggle.com/code/shivamb/spacy-text-meta-features-knowledge-graphs)

+**Files**
+- SentimentAnalysis.ipynb: File to perform sentiment analysis
+- TestData.ipynb: File to create the custom dataset from PostgreSQL
+- CountRows.py: Helper file to count CSV file lines, since some entries are multirow
+- AppendRows.py: Helper file to combine csv files.
+Used to create MultiClassLabeledCombined.csv